Each one of our residents at Lennon House are in different stages of recovery.

 First Four Weeks

-Orientation allows both Lennon House staff as well as new residents an opportunity to determine which program paths support the individual.
+Orientation allows both Lennon House staff as well as new residents an opportunity to determine what supports are needed to motivate the individual.

 All new residents will be guided through the various program paths by a staff member.

 Here at Lennon House, we use the evidence-based Living in Balance as our core program.
 This program is designed to accommodate any level of addictions and mental health challenges, providing mini-track programs.
-This means Lennon House residents, who will have their medication and mental health stabilized prior to acceptance, will have access to a program that is tailored to their recovery needs.
+This means Lennon House residents, who will have their medication and mental health stabilized prior to acceptance, will be guided through all necessary Living in Balance sessions.

-It is important that residents know that outside communication is very limited throughout orientation to ensure residents are focused on their recovery without outside distractions.
+It is important that residents know that outside communication is very limited throughout their first month (no cell phones or electronics) to ensure residents are focused on their recovery without outside distractions.

 Next 3 - 6 Months

-This phase will include working through the Living in Balance core program, as well as group meetings such as Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery.
+This phase will include working through the Living in Balance core program, as well as group meetings such as Alcoholics Anonymous and Narcotics Anonymous.

 Additional programs are integrated such as therapies and activities.
 These additional programs support the resident by teaching skills they will need to learn or re-learn, such as nutrition, soft skills, and personal finance to promote independence beyond Lennon House.